JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 - make data more available

 Citations:
-- cite Kyle T David paper, some code modified from original scripts
+K. T. David, Global gradients in the distribution of animal polyploids.
+Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+119, e2214070119 (2022).
+Code modified from original scripts.